khuralyuvraj/libraryV2/README.md

 # Tasks
-- [ ] add new item to the system
+- [ ] add new item to the system - Ranveer
-- [ ] check item out/in by title
+- [ ] check item out/in by title - Ranveer
-- [ ] determine how many copies of an item are available, by title
+- [ ] determine how many copies of an item are available, by title - Ranveer
-- [ ] display all books in the system
+- [ ] display all books in the system - Micel
-- [ ] display all movies in the system
+- [ ] display all movies in the system - Micel
-- [ ] display all games in the system
+- [ ] display all games in the system - Micel
-- [ ] display all items in the system
+- [ ] display all items in the system - Micel
-- [ ] check whether an item exists in the system (by title), and show details if it exists
+- [ ] check whether an item exists in the system (by title), and show details if it exists - Ranveer
-- [ ] view all items in the system published in a certain year
+- [ ] view all items in the system published in a certain year - Ranveer
-- [ ] csv import/export
+- [ ] csv import/export - Yuvraj

 ## tracked info about each item
 - [x] title
-- [ ] year published
+- [x] year published
-- [ ] number of copies in the system
+- [x] number of copies in the system
-- [ ] how many copies are checked out and how many are available
+- [x] how many copies are checked out and how many are available
-- [ ] the names of the people who have checked it out (if any are checked out)
+- [x] the names of the people who have checked it out (if any are checked out)